Mercy Relief: 2018 Laos Dam Collapse Relief

 On 23 July night, a dam under construction in the Attapeu Province of Laos collapsed and water equivalent to 2 million Olympic-size swimming pools obliterated villages downstream.
 The disaster reported 71 deaths and destroyed multiple infrastructures.
 Over 11,000 Laotians were affected, and many are left homeless as mud have washed over their houses, making it unliveable.
 The aftermath sees livelihood of villagers wiped out as farms, vehicles for transport, and houses were all destroyed.

 Mercy Relief partnered with Shanti Volunteer Association in Laos and deployed its team to Attapeu to distribute 150 family relief kits to families displaced from their villages near the collapsed dam.
 Cooking utensils and solar lamps were also provided to 1,000 survivors at the evacuation center.

 2018 Mount Mayon Relief

-A phreatic eruption at the start of 2018 set Albay in a state of distress after the active volcano started spewing ash and lava on 13 January, emitting Sulphur dioxide gas as it carried out its activities.
+A phreatic eruption of Mayon at the start of 2018 set Albay in a state of distress after the active volcano started spewing ash and lava on 13 January, emitting Sulphur dioxide gas as it carried out its activities.
 Fearing violent eruption, many families were evacuated to temporary shelters.
 At its height, over 90,000 were displaced.
 The eruption ravaged through March.

 Mercy Relief, together with its ground partners—Disaster Response Center and Tarabang para sa Bicol (TABI)— provided hot meals to the affected communities.
 Nutritious meals were prepared in various evacuation center kitchens and mobile kitchens.
 8,229 individuals were reached.